An emerging innovation district with boundless potential

 NextGen workforce and collaboration platforms create powerful breeding ground for innovation

-In addition to these hard assets, Yokohama has a wide range of soft assets such as an abundance of high skilled labor, support mechanisms for collaboration, and networking assets that back up various innovative endeavors.
+In addition to these hard assets, Yokohama has a wide range of soft assets that enable local innovative endeavors, such as an abundance of high skilled labor, support mechanisms for collaboration, and numerous networking assets.
 Many of the top-tier universities in Yokohama are equipping the next generation workforce with knowledge and skills in new and promising areas such as data science and smart mobility, and there is a graduate school that specializes in cybersecurity.
-An exciting STEAM (science, technology, engineering, arts, mathematics) development underway is the establishment of a game development course at the Graduate School of Film and New Media of the Tokyo University of Arts in April 2019.
+In addition, many of these universities are also opening new satellite campuses specifically within Minato Mirai 21, to capitalize on the district’s innovative culture.
+As one example, Yokohama City University opened a satellite campus within Yokohama Landmark Tower in April 2020 that focuses on data science education.
 Yokohama is known for having the highest concentration of engineers in Japan (9.3%) and approximately 0.4 million tech professionals among its workforce.

 Yokohama also has a great variety of venues for meetings, incentives, conferences and exhibitions (MICE) that serve as a valuable networking asset.
 Pacifico Yokohama in Minato Mirai 21 is one of the largest convention complexes in the world, hosting international conventions and exhibitions throughout the year.
 BioJapan, Asia’s largest annual biotechnology convention, is just one of them.
 In addition, there are countless convention facilities and hotels to fit the purpose and needs of every MICE event.

 A city that embraces the power of open innovation